jeffery-jefferson/LL1-Parser-Java/README.md

  - For MacOS use `chmod +x ./run.sh`
  - For Windows, the CMD determines the file as executable by its file extension

+**Note:** If the file does not work with a "javac" command not found, you will need to install a JDK before running.

 ## Parameters
 ```
 ./run.sh --test